Carisbrooke Castle: Description

 Carisbrooke was the strongest castle on the Island; though it is visible from some distance, it does not dominate the countryside like many other castles.

 There are traces of a Roman fort underneath the later buildings.
 Seventy-one steps lead up to the keep.
 In the centre of the castle enclosure are the domestic buildings; these are mostly of the 13th century, with upper parts of the 16th century.
 Some are in ruins, but the main rooms were used as the official residence of the governor of the Isle of Wight until the 1940s, and they remain in good repair.

 The Great Hall, Great Chamber and several smaller rooms are open to the public, and an upper room houses the Isle of Wight Museum.
 Most rooms are partly furnished.

 One of the main subjects of the museum is King Charles I. He tried to escape from the castle in 1648 but was unable to get through the bars of his window.

 The name of the castle is echoed in a very different structure on the other side of the world.
 A visit to the castle by James Macandrew, one of the founders of the New Zealand city of Dunedin, led to him naming his estate "Carisbrook".
 The name of the estate was later used for Dunedin's main sporting venue.

-The Main Gate
+Main gate

 The gateway tower was erected by Lord Scales who was lord of the castle at the time in 1464.

+Keep

+The keep was added to the castle in the reign of Henry I, and in the reign of Elizabeth I, when the Spanish Armada was expected, it was surrounded by additional fortifications by Sir George Carey, who had been appointed Governor of the Isle of Wight in 1583.

-The Chapel
+Chapel

 The chapel is located next to the main gate.
 In 1904 the chapel of St Nicholas in the castle was reopened and re-consecrated, having been rebuilt as a national memorial of Charles I. Within the walls is a well 200 ft deep and another in the centre of the keep is reputed to have been still deeper.